This article originally appeared on CUinsight.com on May 6, 2022.

 According to a 2022 Veeam survey, 40% of servers suffered at least one outage per year, and a 2021 Coveware survey indicated the average downtime after a ransomware attack was 23 days.

-The best way to efficiently recover from a disaster, minimize downtime costs, and protect your credit union, its customers, and its data is by being prepared and having a game plan.
+The best way to efficiently recover from a disaster, minimize downtime costs, and protect your credit union, its customers, and its data is by being prepared and having a backup and disaster recovery plan.
 The following guidelines will get you on the right track to developing your credit union’s unique disaster recovery plan to better face the unpredictable.

 Step 1: Identify